167

 Teneva so hoti sukhī parattha.

-Truly, the stingy do not go to the heaven,
+Truly, the stingy do not go to the heavenly realm,

 for |immature persons::childish persons, lacking discernment [bālā]| do not praise giving;